cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 The ready-built modules of the Cosmos SDK can be easily used - It is as simple as importing modules into the application.
 Additionally, developers can create their own modules to introduce specific functionalities.
 It is expected that, with the growth of the ecosystem, the number of modules will grow, thereby facilitating the development of more complex applications.

 *Building on modular components, many of those you did not write yourself?
-Although it sounds like an increased potential for attacks, and faulty ori malicious nodes operating undetected?
+Although it sounds like an increased potential for attacks, and faulty or malicious nodes operating undetected?
 One does not have to worry.*

-The Cosmos SDK is built on a foundation of [object-capability model](https://docs.cosmos.network/master/core/ocap.html).
+The Cosmos SDK is built on a foundation of the [object-capability model](https://docs.cosmos.network/master/core/ocap.html).
 It not only favors modularity, it also encapsulates code implementation.
 Thus, capabilities constrain security boundaries between modules.

 The default consensus mechanism available to build with the SDK is [Tendermint Core](https://docs.tendermint.com/master/).